-Three years of academic studies of a technical or natural science programme or the course MJ1502 or equivalent.
+At least 150 academic credits (ECTS) in a program of engineering or natural science or the course MJ1502 or MJ1500 or equivalent.

 Language of instruction

 The language of instruction is specified in the course offering information in the course catalogue.